 Projected Time and Cost

-I understand that the work completed will be billed by the current hourly rates as stated on the website (currently $80 per hour for personal websites and $100 per hour for business websites).
+I understand that the work completed will be billed by the current hourly rates as stated on the website.
 I know that every effort will be made to complete my project in a timely and cost effective way.
 I recognize that an estimate is not the same as a fixed bid.
 The price estimate discussed via email is based on what are perceived to be the project goals, and the anticipated time required.
 As the parameters of the project change, or as complications arise, every effort will be made to keep costs down, but any additional time will insure additional costs.
 Complications may include, but are not limited to, existing issues described below.
 In the case of cost overruns, Greg will at his own discretion offer gradually increasing discounts off his normal rate, to demonstrate his willingness to finish the project, and to have a built-in monetary incentive to complete the project as soon as possible.

 In the case of an existing website, I will provide the required logins to access and update the site.
 Known, unknown, or emerging problems with the existing websites may increase the time and cost required for the project completion.
 This could include outdated CMS systems (such as a WordPress or Drupal site that hasn’t been updated recently), incompatible / outdated plug-ins, highly customized programming previously done without any documentation, or old themes that are outdated and broken.
 Sometimes the process of updating a website to make it more secure, can cause outdated components not to work.
 The customer assumes the liabilities of these unforeseen issues.